Pet Importation & Exportation for Dogs & Cats

 Interstate Pet Exportation

-The United States Interstate and International Certificate of Health Examination for Small Animals (APHIS Form 7001) is the certificate that California accredited licensed veterinarians complete prior to the interstate exportation of dogs and cats.
-This form is available here.
+is the certificate that California accredited licensed veterinarians complete prior to the interstate exportation of dogs and cats.

-For state-specific information regarding the movement of pets from California to another state, click on the destination below:
+For state-specific information regarding the movement of pets from California to other U.S.States or Territories, click on the destination below:

 International Pet Importation

 The Centers for Disease Control & Prevention (CDC) governs the international importation of dogs and cats.

 Please visit the